I know what you’re thinking.

 The Self-Care Menu is designed to make the art of putting yourself first easier on you by giving you space to list and organise your favourite routines and rituals.

-Whenever you’re stuck for ideas, flip to your menu and choose an item from your curated list.
-Yes, it still does involve an element of decision making, but it certainly avoids the "hmm… where do I even begin" which often turns into "hmm...I’ll just skip it today."
+Whenever you’re stuck for ideas, flip to your menu and choose an item from your curated list based on how much time you have.
+Yes, it still does involve an element of decision making, but it certainly avoids the “hmm… where do I even begin”which often turns into “hmm...I’ll just skip it today.”

-So there you have it —12 powerful ways our Curation 2019 diary can help you mindfully master your year.
-Just remember — Curation only works if you do.
+So there you have it—12 powerful ways our Curation 2020 diary can help you mindfully master your year.
+And that's just the beginning.
+Just remember—Curation only works if you do.